HaochenZ11/CMU-VLA-Challenge/README.md

 ## Setting Up
+First, clone this repo and place it under your local `/home/$USER/` folder.

 ### Challenge Scenes
 A total of 18 Unity scenes are used for the challenge.
 15 scenes are provided for model development while 3 are held out for testing.
 The majority of these scenes are single rooms while a few are multi-room buildings.
 A set of the training environment models can be downloaded from [here](https://drive.google.com/drive/folders/1bmxdT6Oxzt0_0tohye2br7gqTnkMaq20?usp=share_link).
 For all of the 15 training scenes, we also provide a processed point cloud of the scene, object and region information including color and size attributes, and referential language statements (please see [Object-Referential Dataset](#object-referential-dataset-vla-3d) for more details).